 - Season the Pork Belly: In a mixing bowl add honey, garlic, soy sauce.
 Mix well.

 - Sous Vide Cook the Pork: Cook the pork belly in the warm water bath for 10 hours.
 Arrange the bag so that the meat is completely submerged in the water.
-If you use a zip-top bag, make sure the seam stays above the water.
+If you use a zip-loc bag, make sure the seam stays above the water.

 - Cover the pot with several pieces of aluminum foil, which will minimize water evaporation.